Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Methodology

 \section{Methodology}

-This section outlines our proposed methodology.
-We first review the core algorithmic principles of VLA in \S\ref{preliminary}, which serves as the foundation for the adversarial scheme designs.
+In this section, we first review the core algorithmic principles of VLA in \S\ref{preliminary}, which serves as the foundation for the adversarial scheme designs.
 We then present two types of untargeted adversarial attacks, including Untargeted Action Discrepancy Attack~(UADA) in \S\ref{Normalized_Action_Discrepancy_Attack} and Untargeted Position-aware Attack~(UPA) in \S\ref{Geometry_aware_Attack}.
 In \S\ref{Target_Attack}, we further include Targeted Manipulation Attack~(TMA), designed to direct the robot toward specific erroneous execution.
-The implementation details are presented in \S\ref{Attack_Pipeline}.
+Finally, we introduce the Normalized Action Discrepancy (NAD) metric in \S\ref{NAD_metric}.
 The overall framework is shown in Fig.~\ref{fig:main}.